tomickigrzegorz/autocomplete/README.md

 Will work if you use polyfill for promise and closest.
 There are three ways to add this polyfill:

-1. Add the following script to your html
+1. Add the following script to your html in head

 ```html
 <script type="text/javascript">